fomar123/Ansible/README.md

 ##### Complete Roles:

 • Created folder “files” and created inside it  a docker-compose file

-#####  add docker-compose

 ##### Customise Roles with Variables: